13 Best Freebies for Retirees

 5. Free entry to National Parks

 Now you can take in the sights without paying a dime at some of our nation's most scenic National Parks, including the Great Smoky Mountains and Blue Ridge Parkway.
-Plus, on several days throughout the year, seniors can get in free to all National Parks that usually charge admission.

-Several state park systems — among them Maryland, New Hampshire, New York, and Texas — also offer older adults free admission or free annual passes.
+Several state park systems — among them Maryland, New Hampshire, New York and Texas — also offer older adults free admission or free annual passes.
 (Some passes require a small processing fee.)

 6. Free e-books, audiobooks and music

 More into music?
-Check out music streaming services, such as Pandora, iHeartRadio, and Spotify.
+Check out music streaming services, such as Pandora, iHeartRadio and Spotify.
 All three offer some variation of a free subscription.

 7. Free credit reports

-Check for errors or signs of fraudulent activity, such as the presence of a credit card or loan that you never opened or a collection account for a debt that you don’t owe.
+Check for errors or signs of fraudulent activity, such as the presence of a new credit card or loan that you never opened or a collection account for a debt that you don’t owe.

 8. Free perks from credit cards